 EFL - ESL activities and games for teaching indefinite pronouns

 An ESL lesson plan that contains practical activities, games and resources for teaching indefinite pronouns to intermediate level English students (A2).
 You can use this collection of ideas as a stand-alone lesson plan, or to supplement an existing one on a similar or related topic.
-If you use an Android device, don't forget that you can get offline access to these materials, along with a much more extensive selection of ESL lesson plans, through the TEFL Handbook app.
+If you use an iOS or Android device, don't forget that you can get offline access to these materials, along with a much more extensive selection of ESL lesson plans, through the TEFL Handbook app.

 You may find that students at this level are already familiar with some or most of these.
 However, they will still confuse these and continue to make small errors even into intermediate.
 Start off by eliciting and explaining the meaning of each indefinite pronoun.
 Add the L1 translations if you wish.
 After that, step through each functional use on the board and try to elicit an example sentence.